- Replacing euro and DM banknotes

 - What happens next?

-The Bundesbank will replace damaged euro and Deutsche Mark banknotes if more than half of the note is presented or it can be proved that the missing (larger) part of the banknote has been destroyed.
+The Bundesbank replaces damaged genuine euro and DM banknotes if more than half of the note is still intact or it can be proven that the rest of the note has been destroyed.

-Deliberately damaged euro- or Deutsche Mark-banknotes will not be replaced.
-The same applies to euro- and mark-banknotes that have been exchanged and devalued by branches of Deutsche Bundesbank.
+Deliberately damaged euro banknotes will not be replaced.
+The same applies to euro and DM banknotes that have already been devalued by a Bundesbank branch.

-Furthermore, euro coins which have been counterfeited or which have already been exchanged and devalued by a Bundesbank branch or another ESCB central bank cannot be replaced.
+Furthermore, euro coins that have been counterfeited or that have already been exchanged and devalued by a Bundesbank branch or another ESCB central bank will not be replaced.

-The Bundesbank does not accept any euro or DM coins where the acceptance or processing of these would constitute a health risk for its staff.
-Submissions of coins which have been treated with chemical or other hazardous substances must be accompanied by a written declaration specifying the exact substances which have been used (e.g. Material Safety Data Sheet of the substances used).
+The Bundesbank does not accept any euro or DM coins whose acceptance or processing would constitute a health risk for its staff.
+Submissions of coins that have been treated with chemical or other hazardous substances must be accompanied by a written declaration specifying exactly what substances have been used (eg material safety data sheet listing substances used).

-For specific information, please contact directly to the National Analysis Center for damaged cash.
+If you have any specific questions, please contact the National Analysis Centre for damaged banknotes and coins directly.

 Seal everything up – even the smallest pieces or the residue (eg ash) – so as to avoid further damage.
-Please ensure, that there are no massive objects like coins between burned banknotes, because those could grind the ash to powder.
+In the case of burnt banknotes, please ensure that solid objects such as coins do not further damage the ash during transport.

-Ask your bank whether it is willing to forward the money to a branch of the Deutsche Bundesbank, or take the money directly to a branch yourself.
-Alternatively, you can send the damaged money to the address mentioned in the following form directly.
-Please take note that we don’t accept any liability in case of loss during transport.
-Please ask the transport company for further information about packaging, declaration and insurance of cash.
+Ask your bank whether it is willing to forward the money to a branch of the Bundesbank, or take the money directly to a Bundesbank branch yourself.
+Alternatively, you can also send the damaged money directly to the address stated on the form.
+Please note that we cannot accept any liability for money lost en route to us.
+Please ask your delivery service provider how to correctly pack, declare and, if necessary, insure your cash.